Business Guide To SSL / Secure Sockets Layer

 We get it: for all the business leaders out there, spending your time and energy on nitty-gritty tasks (such as securing your website with SSL) is just one of many things on your to-do list.
 But here’s what you need to know: in this day and age, consumers are savvier than ever; they’re also less likely to click on dubious links or visit dodgy sites online.
 Investing in in your website is a cornerstone of effective digital marketing.

 Bearing this in mind, it’s important for you to get an SSL certificate for your website, so that your customers can browse your website with peace of mind.
-We know it’s a bit of a chore, but think of it this way: if your customers don’t trust that your website is legit, how can you expect them to make a purchase, or even convert to a lead?
+We know it’s a bit of a chore, but think of it this way: if your customers don’t trust that your website is legit, how can you expect them to make a purchase from your online store, or even convert to a lead?

 What is SSL?